Group falls through ice while skating at reservoir; 1 dead

 DOWNIEVILLE, Calif.
 (AP) — A group of people was skating on a Northern California reservoir when the ice broke and six of them plunged into the frigid water, including one who was later found dead, authorities said.

 The group of eight was skating at the Stampede Reservoir, north of Lake Tahoe, when the accident happened Saturday.
-The two who didn’t fall helped the others but couldn’t find one person who was the farthest from the group, the Sierra County Sheriff’s Office said in a statement Sunday.
+The two who didn’t fall helped the others but couldn’t find the man who was the farthest from the group, the Sierra County Sheriff’s Office said in a statement Sunday.

 One of the people who fell into the icy water of the reservoir about 40 miles (64 kilometers) north of the city of South Lake Tahoe dislocated their shoulder and was taken to a hospital and released later Saturday, officials said.

-A Placer County dive team searched the reservoir and emergency responders from the Washoe County Hasty Team flew over the area, but they weren’t able to locate the missing person until Sunday when their body was recovered, the office said.
+A Placer County dive team searched the reservoir and emergency responders from the Washoe County Hasty Team flew over the area, but they weren’t able to locate the missing man until Sunday when his body was recovered, the office said.

 The Truckee Fire Protection District, which also helped with the rescue and recovery, urged people to stay off the ice in lakes and reservoirs because they are unsafe amid warm temperatures.